broninx/rsc_iota_imp/contracts/bet/README.md

       transfer::share_object(oracle);
   }
 ```
-The function instantiates an oracle, which is subsequently shared across the chain via the [share_object](https://docs.iota.org/references/framework/testnet/iota-framework/transfer#function-share_object) function and get accessible the oracle instance for reads and writes by any transaction.
+The function instantiates an Oracle, which is subsequently shared across the chain via the [share_object](https://docs.iota.org/references/framework/testnet/iota-framework/transfer#function-share_object) function and get accessible the oracle instance for reads and writes by any transaction.

 To set the deadline the Oracle can use the `initialize` function:
  ```move